ROSELYN HOUSE SCHOOL

 access to our electronic communication systems and equipment are also required to comply with this policy.

 Scope and Purpose of this Policy

-It applies to the use of social media for both work and personal purposes, whether during work hours or otherwise.
-The policy applies regardless of whether the social media is accessed
+to the use of social media for both work and personal purposes, whether during work hours or otherwise.
+The policy applies regardless of whether the social media is accessed using our IT

 Personnel responsible for implementing the policy

 Deputy Headteacher have overall responsibility for the effective operation of this policy.

 monitoring and reviewing the operation of this policy and making recommendations for change to minimise risks also lies with the Headteacher in liaison with the IT

 have a specific responsibility for operating within the boundaries of this policy, ensuring that all staff understand the standards of behaviour expected of them and taking action when behaviour

 falls below its requirements.

 responsible for the success of this policy and should ensure that they take the time to read and understand it.
 Any misuse of social media should be reported to the Head Teacher in the first